AA Learn more about in-home care options for your loved ones

 Latest News in Johnson City, TX

-An hour west of Austin is Johnson City, Texas, known as the hometown of President Lyndon Johnson.
+Just an hour west of Austin in Texas Hill Country is Johnson City, Texas, known as the hometown of President Lyndon Johnson.
 Of course, the small town is steeped in history, but stay for a bit and you'll find yourself in awe over the area's natural beauty, impressive wineries, and wide open spaces.
 Here, it's easy to escape the big-city crowds and find a bit of solitude mixed in with a good dose of local charm.

 Opened in 2015, the Science Mill is a must for families wanting to give their kids a bit of education while traveling.
 Full of interactive exhibits and programming, the Science Mill helps children understand the importance of STEM (science, technology, engineering, and math) while inspiring curiosity.
 Exhibits include a fractalarium, a beautiful mesh of science and art; Deep Sea Robotics, which teaches about oceanic drones and their importance in reaching unexplored depths; Masters of Disguise, which teaches about animal camouflage with live animals; the Paludarium, with crabs, fish, and an entire swampy ecosystem; and Jurassic Flight, a virtual reality experience that takes you back to prehistoric times.